timgit/pg-boss/docs/readme.md

 If `handler` does not return a promise, `done()` should be used to mark the job as completed or failed. `done()` accepts optional arguments, `err` and `data`, for usage with [`onComplete()`](#oncompletename--options-handler) state-based workers.
 If `err` is truthy, it will mark the job as failed.

 > If the job is not completed, either by returning a promise from `handler` or manually via `job.done()`, it will expire after the configured expiration period.
-The default expiration can be found in the [configuration docs](configuration.md#job-expiration).

 Following is an example of a worker that returns a promise (`sendWelcomeEmail()`) for completion with the teamSize option set for increased job concurrency between polling intervals.